sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

 }
 {{</instance-pass>}}

 - The base URI for this schema is `https://example.com/main-schema`.
-The _address_ subschema has a relative URI `/address`, which resolving against the base URI will result into `https://example.com/address`.
+The _address_ subschema has a relative URI `address`, which resolving against the base URI will result into `https://example.com/address`.
 Now this URI can be used to reference the  _address_ schema from other parts of the document or external documents.

 {{<schema `Nested subschema with absolute $id`>}}
 {